cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query auth module-account.md

-Query all swap messages in the liquidity pool batch for the specified pool-id

-If batch messages are normally processed from the endblock, the resulting state is applied and the messages are removed in the beginning of next block.
-To query for past blocks, query the block height using the REST/gRPC API of a node that is not pruned.

-Example:
-$ gaiad query liquidity swaps 1
+Query module account info by module name

 Usage:
-  gaiad query liquidity swaps [pool-id] [flags]
+  gaiad query auth module-account [module-name] [flags]

+Examples:
+gaiad q auth module-account auth

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for swaps
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for module-account
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")